shkanda/Simple-todo-list-App/README.md

-# Simple-todo-list-App made with Php and MySql for learning the basics of CRUD
+# Simple-todo-list-App made with Php and MySql
+   for learning purposes (CRUD functionality)